lusakasa/saka-key/book/tutorial/index.md

 # Saka Key Tutorial

 This is the place to start for poeple new to Saka Key.
-You can reference this tutorial at any time clicking the Saka Key Logo in your browser's toolbar or by visiting [URL coming soon]().
+You can reference this tutorial at any time clicking the Saka Key Logo in your browser's toolbar or by visiting [saka-key.lusakasa.com](http://saka-key.lusakasa.com).

 ![Saka Key logo in browser toolbar](/images/toolbar_logo.png)